kn-lim/slackingway-bot/terraform/README.md

 To use this module, use the following as the source: `github.com/kn-lim/slackingway-bot//terraform`

-Make sure to build the binary, name it `bootstrap` and compress it in a .zip file in order for Terraform to create the resources.
+Make sure to build the binaries, name it `bootstrap` and compress them into .zip files in order for Terraform to create the resources.
 This will need to be done only when first applying the module.

 <!-- BEGIN_TF_DOCS -->
 ## Example